What is a Contested Divorce: Contested vs Uncontested Divorce

 The court will then review the agreement to make sure it is fair and equitable.
 If the court determines that the deal is reasonable, it will be accepted.
 Here the court will issue a final decree to end the marriage officially.

-The divorce will be denied if the court concludes that the contract is unreasonable.
+The divorce will be denied if the court concludes that the contract is not reasonable.
 Here, the couple will have to go to trial and let the judge decide on the terms of their divorce.

 Since both parties have already agreed on the terms of the divorce, an uncontested divorce is typically quicker and less expensive than a contested divorce.